 If you're using Chart Builder for the first time, you'll be directed to a page requesting authorization.
 After authorizing, you'll be redirected to the Chart Builder workspace.

 Chart Builder comes with two options for creating and modifying charts: a Visual Builder and a Vega-Lite Editor.
 The easiest way to use it is to create your initial chart on the Visual Builder tab and then switch over to the Vega-Lite Editor to make any changes outside the scope of the Visual Builder.
-Detailed information on how to use Vega-Lite to customize your charts is available on the Vega website.
+See our article on using Vega-Liite or the Vega website for more information.

 To create a quick bar chart of the number of people in the dataset who have been fatally attacked by sharks, select the field fatal_y_n from the dropdown list for the X axis, and COUNT(*) from the bottom of the list on the Y axis.
 Like magic, our chart appears on the right side of the screen: